pdxgx/intron-persistence/README.md

 ```
 docker run -w $PWD -v $PWD:$PWD --rm intronomer:latest -g 'gencode.v35.annotation.exe.gtf' -a 'exe.bam' -o 'example' -p 'new-example' -rm
 ```

-We used the flags `-w` to specify the container working directory, `-v` to mount the local path so that it is visible to the container, and `--rm` to remove the container on exit, which is good practice.
-See `docker run --help` for details.

 On run success, you should see a message summarizing the results: